Suggestions for staying safe

 Dr Akram Hussain

-Dr Akram Hussain is Chair of the RCGP AiT Network and a GP trainee in West Scotland.
+Dr Akram Hussain is the RCGP GP registrar Co-Chair based in West Scotland.